Renée Herzing succeeded her father, Henry Herzing, as President of the Herzing University System on March 1, 2009.

 Meet the Founder – Henry G. Herzing

 Henry G. Herzing is the Chancellor and founder of Herzing University.
 His academic credentials include: a B.S. in Electrical Engineering from Northwestern University, an M.S. in Electrical Engineering from New Mexico State University, and an M.B.A. from Marquette University.
+In 2011 he recieved an honorary Doctor of Philosophy degree from Sullivan University for his contributions and outstanding service to higher education throughout his career.
 Prior to founding Herzing University in 1965, his experience included Systems Engineering with Litton Industries and serving as Senior Missile Test Officer for the U.S. Navy at White Sands Missile Range.

 Mr. Herzing has served as President of Wisconsin Council for Independent Education for fifteen years, President of the National Association of Trade and Technical Schools, and President of the Career Training Foundation.
 He served four years on the Board of Directors of the National Center for Higher Education Management Systems, a research institution on higher education.